technically-k/DevCheckr/README.md

   - ✅ `repo` scope for publi repository access
   - ✅ `read:org` scope (optional) for scanning org-wide repos
 - Internet access to call the GitHub REST API

 ---

-## 🎥 Short Demo

-Here’s a **quick demo** of what DevCheckr can do:

-1. **Launch the tool**:
-   Open the DevCheckr app, enter your Azure Devops and GitHub organization or username, and paste your **PAT**.

-2. **Run the audit**:
-   Click "Run Audit", and DevCheckr will fetch and display repository details, activity, and branch info.

-3. **View the Summary Report**:
-   Instantly see a clean, readable summary of your GiAzure Devops and GitHub repositories — total repos, active vs inactive, and last commit date.

-4. **Export the results**:
-   One-click export generates an HTML report that you can share or archive.

----